 Pattern 1742 Long Land Musket for DAZ Studio 3D Model

-In the event oit might be of use we have here the British Board of Ordnance Long Land Musket, Pattern of 1742.
+In the event it might be of use, we have here the British Board of Ordnance Long Land Musket, Pattern of 1742.
 The P1742 was more robust than its predecessors and served The Army well for many years, including the Seven Years War and the American Revolution.
-This 4k asset is based upon a surviving example with a lock set up by Jordan in 1745, though the exact date of its completion is unknown, as only the locks were dated and they often remained in store for years before the musket was completed.
+This 4K asset is based upon a surviving example with a lock set up by Jordan in 1745, though the exact date of its completion is unknown, as only the locks were dated and they often remained in store for years before the musket was completed.
 The practice of dating locks ceased in the 1760s as troops believed they were receiving 'old' firelocks despite their having been recently completed.
-This one also has the latter iron ramrod, trumpeted front rammer pipe and brass fore-end cap, which might or might not be a latter alteration.
+This one also has the latter iron ramrod, trumpeted front rammer pipe and brass fore-end cap, which might or might not be a later alteration.

 The second to last image shows the same musket with the bayonet fixed and unfixed.